dual-wield-ray/PyDrumScore/docs/musescore.rst

 MuseScore editing as a complement to PyDrumScore
 ------------------------------------------------
-MuseScore is a fully mature tool for music scoring, and PyDrumScore is still in the process of implementing important features (see the roadmap).
-In certain cases where a feature would be missing, or the musical section is very complex, it might be preferable to export an unfinished piece with PyDrumScore, and fill in the detais in MuseScore.
+MuseScore is a fully mature tool for music scoring, and PyDrumScore is still in the process of implementing important features.
+In certain cases where a feature would be missing, or the musical section is very complex, it might be preferable to export an unfinished piece with PyDrumScore, and fill in the details in MuseScore.
 **Make sure to save your edits in a separate file** if you are taking this approach, as the PyDrumScore exporter currently overwrites results without concern for local modifications.

+..
+[1] Support for other popular file formats is planned for future releases.